sph-mn/sph-sc-lib/readme.md

 ```

 # imht-set
-*imht-set has been removed in favor of set.sc, which is currently work in progress*
+*imht-set has been removed in favor of set.sc*. documentation of set.sc not yet added.

 a data structure for storing a set of integers.
 can easily deal with millions of values. a benchmark on an "amd phenom 2" with 3ghz wrote and read 100 million entries in 4 seconds.